-Part 4 of the WMA is dedicated to the responsibilities of a council, in that it "must promote effective and efficient waste management and minimisation within its district" (section 42).
+Part 4 of the WMA is dedicated to the responsibilities of a council.
+Councils "must promote effective and efficient waste management and minimisation within its district" (section 42).

-To meet this requirement, councils are required to develop and adopt a WMMP.
+Part 4 requires councils to develop and adopt a WMMP.
 The development of a WMMP in the WMA is a requirement modified from Part 31 of the Local Government Act 1974, but with even greater emphasis on waste minimisation.